NerdyTaha/task-it-up/README.md

 1. Root dir has python venv (since flask is used for backend), gitignore, Readme file, requirements.txt
 2. backend directory has structure per flask convention where in app.py is the entry point for the applcation
 3. Tech stack used: HTML, CSS, Python, Flask, SQLite(SQLAlchemy),
+4. The task details should persist, hence would be stored on DB.
+Completion boolean, addition, deletion would be triggered by 3 buttons (tickbox,+ button, delete button)
+5.
 ### (------ technical details end -----------)
 ### (app design start)
 - The app would have a home-page (for logging-in) or registering